Digital-Anthropic/cloud-labs/terraform/theory/README.md

 }
 ```

+Module names must be unique within your Terraform configurations to avoid
+conflicts.

-Module names must be unique within your Terraform configurations to avoid conflicts.
-Ensure that each module has a distinct name when you include it multiple times in your configurations.
+Ensure that each module has a distinct name when you include it multiple times
+in your configurations.

 ### Provider and Module Installation

-Before you can use a provider or module in your Terraform configuration, you need to install it.
-Terraform uses the `terraform init` command to initialize a working directory containing Terraform configuration files.
-This command downloads the necessary providers and modules specified in your configuration files.
+Before you can use a provider or module in your Terraform configuration, you
+need to install it.
+Terraform uses the `terraform init` command to initialize a working directory
+containing Terraform configuration files.
+This command downloads the necessaryproviders and modules specified in your
+configuration files.

 #### Installing Providers

-To install a specific provider, you can specify it in your Terraform configuration file using the `required_providers` block or by directly referencing it in your resources.
+To install a specific provider, you can specify it in your Terraform
+configuration file using the `required_providers` block or by directly
+referencing it in your resources.

 Here is an example of specifying the `aws` provider in your configuration: